 After numerous comments and emails, I have been on the search for years to give a recommendation for a basic multivitamin that is worth purchasing.
 Not only do you want the right formulation, but you want to see GMP certification and other documentation to assure the product produced has the identity, strength, composition, quality and purity that it is represented on the label.
 You can choose either a multivitamin or a multimineral based on your needs.
 The multivitamin contains both vitamins and minerals, while the multimineral only contains minerals, but higher amounts of calcium and magnesium.

-The multimineral I recommend is Citramins II without Iron and Copper (2 daily is sufficent), and if you are looking for a multivitamin that gives only a foundational amount of vitamins and minerals in the right form, I have narrowed it down to these two.
+If you are looking for a multivitamin that gives a foundational amount of vitamins and minerals in the right form, I have narrowed it down to these three.

 What I like about this one: